SanjayV28/ProjectIMDb/dbt/readme.md

 ## DBT Setup
 - The first step is to create a DBT account [here](https://www.getdbt.com/signup/).
 - Create a service account for DBT to access the bigquery and grant viewer and BigQuery admin access to the service account.
 Now that the service account has been created we need to add and download a JSON key, go to the keys section, select "create new key".
-Select key type JSON and once you click on create it will get inmediately downloaded for you to use.
+Select key type JSON and once you click on create it will get immediately downloaded for you to use.
   >**Note:** Instead of using a new service account for DBT, You can also use the service account we created earlier for other services by adding viewer access to it.
 - Set up the new project
   - Create a project and name your project